brandon-welsch/asdf-scalingo-cli/README.md

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to install & manage versions.

+# Usage

+## Architecture Override

+The `ASDF_SCALINGO_CLI_OVERWRITE_ARCH` variable can be used to override the architecture that is used for determining which Scalingo CLI release download.
+Useful, for example, for allowing users on M1 Macs to install amd64 binary when there's no arm64 binary available when using old Scalingo CLI versions.

 # Contributing

 Contributions of any kind welcome!
 See the [contributing guide](contributing.md).